saa23/ecommerce-business-insight-dashboard/README.md

 8. olist_sellers_dataset.csv
 9. product_category_name_translation.csv

-And here is the ERD based on the original sources:
+And here is the ERD based on the original source:
 ![erd-schema](./images/erd.png)

 ## Business Context